1995 World Series

-The Series was also remarkable in that five of the six games were won by one run, including the clinching sixth game, a 1–0 combined one-hitter by Tom Glavine and Mark Wohlers.
+Five of the six games of the series were won by one run, including the clinching sixth game, a 1–0 combined one-hitter by Tom Glavine and Mark Wohlers.

-This was the first time since the LCS changed to a best-of-seven format that a winner of a LCS via a sweep has gone on to win the World Series.
-Over the next 30 years, It has since been repeated in 2019 by the Washington Nationals, in 2022 by the Houston Astros, and in 2025 by the Los Angeles Dodgers.
+This was the first time since the LCS changed to a best-of-seven format that a winner of a LCS via a sweep had gone on to win the World Series.
+This has since been repeated in 2019 by the Washington Nationals, in 2022 by the Houston Astros, and in 2025 by the Los Angeles Dodgers.

 This World Series, despite being in an odd-numbered year, opened in the NL home because of the omission of the 1994 World Series.
-Until 2003, the World Series would begin in the AL home in even-numbered years.
+Until 2003, the World Series began in the AL home in even-numbered years.

 Background

 Atlanta Braves

 After losing the World Series in 1991 to the Minnesota Twins and in 1992 to the Toronto Blue Jays, the Atlanta Braves were making their third attempt in four years (not counting the 1994 strike) to capture Atlanta's first title.

 The Braves overcame some early inconsistency to win their division by 21 games.
 In the playoffs, which featured a new first round, the Braves overwhelmed the third-year Colorado Rockies, then swept the Cincinnati Reds in the NLCS (spoiling an all-Ohio World Series in the process; notably, prior to their World Series appearance in 1948, the Indians had spoiled an all-Boston World Series by beating the Red Sox in a one-game playoff).
 The team relied on clutch hitting and its powerful pitching rotation, which was made up of perennial Cy Young Award winner Greg Maddux, Tom Glavine, John Smoltz, and Steve Avery.

 As the NL champion, they opened this World Series at home because there was no 1994 World Series.